Contents

-Importing and exporting stock is the cornerstone of many businesses involved in manufacturing and distributing goods both nationally and internationally.
+Importing and exporting stock remains the cornerstone of many businesses involved in manufacturing and distributing goods both nationally and internationally.
+In 2025, the complexities of global trade have only increased, making well-drafted legal agreements more important than ever.

-If you are a freight forwarder or are considering engaging a freight forwarder, a Freight Forwarding Agreement sets out the terms of the arrangement, including the services the freight forwarder will provide, payment schedules, and what happens if something goes wrong in the import/export process.
+If you are a freight forwarder or are considering engaging one, a Freight Forwarding Agreement clearly sets out the terms of the arrangement.
+This includes the services the freight forwarder will provide, payment schedules, and procedures to be followed if something goes amiss during the import/export process.
+For more guidance on drafting solid business agreements, check out our contract review advice.

 What Is Freight Forwarding?